global-asp/lida-source/en/0026_talking-about-the-weather.md

 # Talking about the weather

 ##
-"It's getting cold these days.
-What's the temperature now?"
+"It is getting cold these days.
+What is the temperature now?"

 ##
-"It's nine degrees.
-It's still autumn, but soon it will be winter."
+"It is nine degrees.
+It is still autumn, but soon it will be winter."

 ##
 "I look forward to spring.
-I prefer the summer, when it's nice and warm."
+I prefer the summer, when it is nice and warm."

 ##
-"I don't mind the cold.
-It's the rain and wind I don't like."
+"I do not mind the cold.
+It is the rain and wind I do not like."

 ##
 "Look at those dark clouds.
 Tomorrow it will rain.
 It will be very windy too.
 Perhaps there will be a storm."

 ##
 "I hope not.
-I really don't like bad weather, especially thunder and lightning.
-I'm afraid the lightning will hit me."
+I really do not like bad weather, especially thunder and lightning.
+I am afraid the lightning will hit me."

 ##
 * License: CC BY
 * Text: Espen Stranger-Johannessen
-* Illustration: TBD
+* Illustration: Ognjen Drageljević
 * Language: en